Hectoris919/CSP-Pokemon-Models/README.md

-# Mewtwo Model for Clip Studio Modeler
+# Pokemon Models for Clip Studio Paint

-To download, click on Mewtwo (Pokemon XY).csmo and click the download button
+To download, click on a .csmo file and click the download button